All The Ways Netflix Made 2020 The Year Of 'New Girl'

 If Hoops isn't serving up the kind of New Girl reunion that you were looking for then you can always stream Netflix's Desperados instead.
 The quirky comedy about a woman traveling to Mexico to delete an email before her boyfriend reads it (seems like there are easier ways to do that, but okay) reunites Lamorne Morris (Winston) and Nasim Pedrad (Aly).
 It also allows them to recreate that wonderfully weird, but also crazy romantic energy that they brought to the Winston and Aly pairing.

 And the New Girl resurgence doesn't end there, my friends.
-Earlier this year, Deschanel voiced Bridget in every parents' favorite movie of the year Trolls World Tour, and on Sep.
-9, Morris will make Winnie the Bish proud when his new show Woke premieres on Hulu.
-Meanwhile, Wayans, Jr. is starring in his own Netflix rom-com Love, Guaranteed on Sep.
-3. The New Girl cast is everywhere and this is one trend, I'm 100 percent here for.
+Earlier this year, Deschanel voiced Bridget in every parents' favourite movie of the year Trolls World Tour, and on 9th September, Morris will make Winnie the Bish proud when his new show Woke premieres on Hulu.
+Meanwhile, Wayans, Jr. is starring in his own Netflix rom-com Love, Guaranteed on 3rd September.
+The New Girl cast is everywhere and this is one trend, I'm 100 percent here for.

 Advertisement